The Shastra of Macrometa - Download the eBook

 • IoT applications: Today’s IoT devices generate thousands of data points per second that must be captured, stored, and analyzed.
 IoT apps require a data platform with a flexible data model to deal with complex and rapidly changing sensor data.
 DBaaS is an ideal solution for these scenarios since it can scale elastically to cope with the growing number of IoT devices and be closer to the data source with a global presence of data centers and points of presence (PoP).

 • Real-time data processing: To gain insights and make smarter decisions, organizations need to continually analyze the data they collect and store.
-DBaaS solutions allow users to centralize their data in the cloud for analytical purposes.
+DBaaS solutions allow organizations to centralize their data in the cloud for analytical purposes.
 From real-time fraud detection to personalization, DBaaS solutions can enhance organizations' analytical operations, increasing productivity and reducing risk.

 Conclusion